miku/dwstalk/README.md

 * [How I write HTTP services after eight years.](https://pace.dev/blog/2018/05/09/how-I-write-http-services-after-eight-years.html)

-A few thinks that I hear people ask:
+A few things that I hear people ask:

 * What is a good ORM for Go?